pilillo/mastro/doc/CATALOGUE.md

 }
 ```

-SearchAssetsByTags - *GET* on `localhost:8085/assets/tags` passing a Json body of kind:
+SearchAssetsByTags - *POST* on `localhost:8085/assets/tags` passing a Json body of kind:
 ```json
 {
     "tags" : ["something"]